 Biological systems interact with each other with the result of the evolution of the organisms involved in them (coevolution).
 The expression of the various ecosystems is not understandable without the processes of coevolution in the course of historical development.
 In many ecosystems the interlocking, i.e. the mutual dependence between certain plants and animals is so close that one must speak of an obligate relationship.
 It is now certain that in the long evolution of living things, interaction with other organisms has been much more important than with the inanimate world for many radiative events.
 In ◘ Fig. B-9, the evolution of flowering plants and pollinators is demonstrated.

-The radiation of biptera (Diptera) and hymenoptera (Hymenoptera) took place simultaneously with the radiation of angiosperms.
-Darwin already suspected from the observations of long spurs of tropical orchids (e.g. Angraecum sesquipedale) on Madagascar (◘ Fig. B-10) that butterflies with similarly long proboscises must exist for their pollination.
-In 1987, the appropriate species (Panogena lingens) was finally found and described for the Malagasy angraecum (Nilsson et al. 1987).
+The radiation of Diptera and Hymenoptera took place simultaneously with the radiation of angiosperms.
+A.O.
+Wallace already suspected from the observations of long spurs of tropical orchids (e.g. Angraecum sesquipedale) on Madagascar (◘ Fig. B-10) that butterflies with similarly long proboscises must exist for their pollination.
+In 1987, the appropriate species (Xanthopan morgani-praedicta) was finally found and described for the Malagasy Angraecum (Nilsson et al. 1987).
 This is a result of coevolution, with the long spur evolving through the interaction of nectar predators and pollinators.
 Thus, coevolution is one of the keys to the origin of new species.
 Coevolution not infrequently involves linkages between pollinators, herbivores, and certain plant species that change over the course of the year, but this can only be maintained in a large-scale population.
 In the course of evolution, such close interdependencies have come about through the reinforcement of mutual mechanisms of action.
 This applies in the same way to numerous relationships between the most diverse organisms.
 Such a close network of relationships is particularly diverse in those ecosystems that have undergone a particularly long period of evolution (in and since the Tertiary), such as the tropical rainforest.
 Close functional links between organisms make it more difficult to clearly distinguish the functional compartments in an ecosystem analysis.

 ◘ Fig. B-9 Evolution of flowering plants and their pollinators.
 Diversity of fossilized insect orders across geologic epochs.
-A small fraction of fossil insects are documented in Paleozoic deposits.
+A small fraction of fossil insects is documented in Paleozoic deposits.
 However, the majority evolved with the advent of flowering plants, two-thirds of the fossils of which are documented in deposits from the Mesozoic onwards (below) (modified after Labandeira et al. 1993 and Niklas et al. 1983).

 ◘ Fig. B-10 Angraecum sesquipedale (right) with the long spur.
-On the left Panogena lingens with the long proboscis (photo: Barthlott).
+On the left Xanthopan morgani-praedicta with the long proboscis (photo: Barthlott).

 The various symbioses (a close coexistence in which two partners "parasitize" each other, so to speak: In equilibrium, each provides the other with something vital) are to be emphasized above all.
 Symbioses that occur ubiquitously are, for example, the various forms of mycorrhiza, to which we will refer in more detail.
-But also the nitrogen-fixing symbionts, which occur not only on legumes in the form of nodules with Rhizobium, but also on a number of other species (for example, Frankia on alder), improve the competitiveness of the species, or the symbioses even make possible the conquest of certain spaces that are actually hostile to life, as in the case of lichens, which are thus the dominant primary-producing organisms in Antarctica (◘ Fig. B-11) or in the nival altitudinal zone of the mountains.
+But also the nitrogen-fixing symbionts, which occur not only on legumes in the form of nodules with Rhizobium, but also on a number of other species (for example, Frankia on alder roots), improve the competitiveness of the species, or the symbioses even make possible the conquest of certain spaces that are actually hostile to life, as in the case of lichens, which are thus the dominant primary-producing organisms in Antarctica (◘ Fig. B-11) or in the nival altitudinal zone of the mountains.